spa542/COSC420/Lab3/README.md

         That is the 'k' loop where we scatter that pivviot row, b's piviot row, and the computation done using the kth row.
 Then we scatter all of a and all of b to their choosen nodes.
 Then O(N^2) proccess would be don on those if we only had one node but since we have p, it is reduced to O((N/p)^2)

 #### (b) According to the data, does adding more nodes perfectly divide the time taken by the program?

+        The program starts to go faster and faster.
+The timing is not perfectly divided by the amount of nodes that are being used purely because there is a lot of overhead that goes along with having a lot of nodes.
+Through the big O analysis, the best and worst cases show that there is a difference and the change over time is closely related with P. I believe that all of the functions see a natural P times faster based off the amount of nodes except for matrix multiplication and Gauss Jordan.
+This is because we implemented the function in such a way that only allows the processors to speed up certain parts of the function.
+Overall, the general consensus is that the more processors you  have, the faster the program will be.
+But the whole algorithm will not benifit from the increase of porcessing power.
+For exsample Gauss Jordan will still have to do the base for loop where it labels a row as the kth pivot row.
+The inner two loops will be split up evenly but that outter loop can't be spead up with more proccessors all of it will still have to happen on all the processors.

 #### (c) What are some real-world software examples that would need the above routines?
 Why?
 Would they benefit greatly from using your distributed code?

         This library would be usefull for anyone conducting any largre matrix operations and linear algerbra.
         Some specific exsamples would be video games and literally any feild that uses linear algerbra.
         Although our code will really show it's usefullness in high rementions it will work in every dimenssion.
         Some econmics will use linear algerbra one exsample being the Leontief input-output model.

 #### (d) How could the code be improved in terms of usability, efficiency, and robustness?

         One major edge case we took into consideration was the nunmber of nodes won't evenly split our data.
         Or we have to many nodes.
 But the way we constructed our code if you give it too many nodes it will simply ignore the extra ones.
 This makes it easier for an end user to not have to read every line of